Nobody's Money: Plot

-As described in a film magazine, the two young writers Carl Russell (Schable) and Frank Carey (McGrail) score success with a novel titled The Breathless Bridal to which they have signed the name "Douglas Roberts."
-But a mistake in his income tax returns and a libel printing against State Governor Kendall (Clary) starts the law looking for the supposed author.
-While in this trouble they meet book agent John Webster (Holt).
-Webster agrees to pose as Roberts and takes his safe-cracking friend Eddie Maloney (Depp) along as his secretary.
-John meets and falls in love with the Governor's daughter, Grace (Hawley), retracts the libelous article, is invited to the executive's home, and manages the Governor's reelection campaign.
-Annette (Faye), a maid, conspires with Briscoe (Walling), manager of a lumber company, and places some marked money in the Governor's safe, the idea being to later use it to prove that he accepted a bribe.
+As described in a film magazine, the two young writers Carl Russell and Frank Carey score success with a novel titled The Breathless Bridal to which they have signed the name "Douglas Roberts."
+But a mistake in his income tax returns and a libel printing against State Governor Kendall starts the law looking for the supposed author.
+While in this trouble they meet book agent John Webster.
+Webster agrees to pose as Roberts and takes his safe-cracking friend Eddie Maloney along as his secretary.
+John meets and falls in love with the Governor's daughter, Grace, retracts the libelous article, is invited to the executive's home, and manages the Governor's reelection campaign.
+Annette, a maid, conspires with Briscoe, manager of a lumber company, and places some marked money in the Governor's safe, the idea being to later use it to prove that he accepted a bribe.
 But Eddie takes the money from the safe and gives it to John, the supposed Douglas, who has a tough time trying to replace the bills. it turns out that Annette is Eddie's long lost wife, and they agree to reunite and be respectable.
-Briscoe, accompanied by newspaperman Miller (Neill), enters and accuses the Governor of having marked money in his safe.
+Briscoe, accompanied by newspaperman Miller, enters and accuses the Governor of having marked money in his safe.
 Investigation proves this false.
 Annette accuses Briscoe of conspiracy, but after he denies it, the money found by Eddie has no owner so John pockets it.
 The Governor wins the election, John turns out to the owner of the lumber company who had disguised himself as a book agent to investigate his business who then weds Grace.